 I'm a high school student looking for a summer university experience.
 Does USF offer summer Pre-College programs?

-USF Pre-College invites rising high school junior and seniors from throughout the country and around the world to an outstanding summer experience at the University of South Florida.
+USF Pre-College invites high school students from throughout the country and around the world to an outstanding summer experience at the University of South Florida.
 Students with exceptional ability and promise will pursue academic interests, discover career opportunities, and explore the independence of university life.
 Beyond the classroom, group projects and social activities further the exchange of ideas with equally talented peers.
 For more information on summer programs for high school students, visit the USF Pre-College website.